Fiji vs Rarotonga vs Samoa: Discover the Best Island to Pick for Your Holiday 2023

 Where to stay in Fiji

-In Fiji there are lots of accommodation options.
-You are spoilt for choice when it comes to luxury resorts, most of which you will find located in Denarau Island or for a more romantic escape head out to one of the smaller islands.
+In Fiji there are lots of accommodation options, the two biggest islands are Vitu Levu and Vanua Levu.
+You are spoilt for choice when it comes to luxury hotels and resorts, most of which you will find located in Denarau Island or for a more romantic escape head out to one of the smaller islands.

-You will land at Nadi Airport so a boat will need to take you out to these smaller islands.
+Nadi Airport is located on Viti Levu so a boat will need to take you out to smaller islands.
 If you are staying on the Coral Coast or Denarau Island these are accessible by car.

 Is Fiji part of the Cook Islands?